yongchaofan/FLTerm/docs/index.md

 ## Introduction

-tinyTerm2 is a rewrite of [tinyTerm](https://yongchaofan.github.io/tinyTerm) using C++ and [FLTK](http://fltk.org), [libssh2](http://libssh2.org) used for ssh2 functions as was in tinyTerm.
+tinyTerm2 is a rewrite of [tinyTerm](https://yongchaofan.github.io/tinyTerm) using C++ and [FLTK](http://fltk.org), [libssh2](http://libssh2.org) used for ssh2 functions same as tinyTerm.
 The result is a cross platform terminal emulator that supports all the features of tinyTerm that is still simple and small.
 At release 1.0, the win32 exectuable is 520KB, win64 executable 640KB, macOS executable 1MB, and Linux x86_64 executable 1MB.

 <table>
 	<tr>